MartinNikolovMarinov/JavaScriptResources/README.md

 ```

 <h1 id='modules'>JavaScript Modules</h1>
 Different pieces of software are usually developed in isolation until some requirement needs to be satisfied by a previously existing piece of software.
-At the moment that other piece of software is brought into the project a dependency is created between it and the new piece of code.
 Since these pieces of software need to work together, it is of importance that no conflicts arise between them.
 This may sound trivial, but without some sort of encapsulation it is a matter of time before two modules conflict with each other.

 In the following example scripts are manually loaded in the correct order:
 ```html